I originally wrote this in 2011, and updated it in 2013, then again in 2021.

 Will snow stop a driving test?

-Driving tests cancelled due to snow 2015 (or 2016, or 2017, etc.)
+Driving tests cancelled due to snow 2015 (or 2016, or 2017, or 2018, etc.)

 Why was my driving test cancelled because it snowed?